-Former NFL quarterback Ryan Mallett drowns at Florida beach, say reports
+Former NFL quarterback Ryan Mallett drowns at Florida beach

 Mallett was a third-round pick in the 2011 NFL draft and retired in 2017 after also playing for the Houston Texans.

-The 6ft7 athlete was from Texarkana, Texas, and was ranked the number four overall player in the country when he graduated high school.
+The 6ft 7in athlete was from Texarkana, Texas, and was ranked the number four overall player in the country when he graduated high school.

 The New England Patriots official Twitter account also confirmed the death of Mallett.